What is Community Engagement?

 IRLET: Indigenous Research Level of Engagement Tool

-In a project that includes or is focused on Indigenous Research writing the REB ethics application should start after the establishing relationships and research needs stage and before you begin your research activities
+In a project that includes or is focused on Indigenous Research writing the REB ethics application should start after the establishing relationships and research needs stage and before you begin your research activities.
+In your ethics application, you will need to document your community engagement as well as your Indigenous data governance plan.

 1. How are you going to ensure collective benefit?